Tricks to Delete Useless iTunes Files for Mac

 Step 5.
 Manually drag the file into the "Trash" and clear the trash.

-You have to download and install Dr. Cleaner from App Store at first.
-Then, click "Launchpad" and select "Dr. Cleaner" to run the app.
+You have to download and install MacMaster from the website at first.
+Then, click "Launchpad" and select "MacMaster" to run the app.
 When running, a simple window shows up.
 You can check for "CPU Usage" and "Network Usage" directly on the window.
-Or, you're also able to "Clear" junk files or "Optimize" memory usage with ease.
-Here, please click "System Optimizer" to proceed.
+Or, you're also able to check the memory usage with ease.
+Here, please click "Scan" button to proceed.

 Step 3.
 Remove Redundant iTunes Files